vito/bass/CONTRIBUTING.md

 ### Nix... something

+> **2022-03-26 update**: I went down a Nix rabbit hole for a few weeks and came
+> back up thinking they work well together.
+>
+> Nix is great for building reproducible environments like Docker/OCI images or
+> entire operating systems.
+But it's not really built for scripting arbitrary
+> commands for general-purpose automation.
+>
+> Bass is great for scripting arbitrary commands, but it relies on something
+> else to bootstrap the environments they run in.
+And that's where Nix comes
+> in!
+>
+> With v0.2.0 you can build an [OCI image tarball][oci] in a thunk, using any
+> tool you like, and use it as the image for another thunk.
+So you can build
+> Bass thunk images with `nix build`!
+>
+> So now I'm using Nix to define the [dev/test/build
+> dependencies](nix/deps.nix) which are fed to both [`nix develop`](flake.nix)
+> and the [OCI image](nix/depsImage.nix) that is then [built with
+> Bass](nix/images.bass).

 I'm a fan of Nix, but from afar: I don't use it daily.
 If I did, I might not have made Bass.